safenetwork/apps.safenetwork.org/_posts/2016-09-06-safeeditor.md

 ## Edit your SAFE files directly from your browser

-[SafeEditor](http://safeeditor.davidmtl.safenet) (alpha network) is a safesite that allows you to edit your SAFE files directly from your browser (tested in Chrome and Firefox).
+SafeEditor is a safesite that allows you to edit your SAFE files directly from your browser (tested in Chrome and Firefox).